 All children in school have daily access to ipads and laptops, and these are used seamlessly in most lessons.
 Older pupils take part in a monthly photography competition, and reading challenge based on the author of the month.
 All pupils join in a termly charity 2K run.

 As we have no school hall, we hire a local sports centre for one day each week during the Spring term so that the children can have specific teaching in dance and gymnastics.
 All pupils in Years 3-5 have weekly swimming lessons.
 Pupils in Class 3 play Quidditch each week after school.

 Approach to phonics and reading schemes

 From the Early Years, phonics is taught to all pupils, and may continue into Key Stage 2 where appropriate.
 We use the Letters and Sounds programme, incorporating oral, written and interactive elements each day.
-Phonics is taught every morning from 9.10 - 9.30.
+Phonics is taught every morning.